spryker/spryker-docs/docs/scos/user/features/202204.0/packaging-units-feature-overview.md

 ## Product packaging unit amount

 A packaging unit usually contains multiple items of a product.
-For example, a "Bag of apples" can contain 10, 20, 40, etc. apples.
-This information is called the **amount** of a packaging unit.
+For example, a "Bag of apples" can contain 10, 20, or 40 apples.
+This information is called the *amount* of a packaging unit.

 The packaging unit amount can be: